johnhovanec/epht-api/README.md

 ## App Settings
 appsettings.json is currently added to the .gitignore until a credential management method is setup.
 Reach out to a member of the CGIS development team for a copy of this file if you are looking to
 setup and run this project.

+However, a sample file named sample.appsettings.json is included in the repo.
+This file lacks the
+database username and password and can be used to create the appsettings.json file once those credentials
+are included.